HIV Prevention FAQs

 Q: Do I have to have my blood drawn to be tested for HIV?

-A: Not at all!
-Our testing center offers rapid-response, oral HIV testing services.
-However, some STI testing may require a blood sample.
+A: Our testing center offers rapid-response finger prick HIV testing services.
+Some STI testing may require a blood sample.

 Q: How long will it take to learn my test results?

 A: Our rapid-response HIV test results are available within 20 minutes.
 Other STI testing results may take up to two weeks to process.